microsoft/chart-parts/packages/client/builder/README.md

 ## Purpose

-This library contains the builder-model API for generating scene specifications in GoG.
-This is the core of the frontend of GoG and is used by the React API.
+This library contains the API for specifying visulaization scenes.
+The scene specification API uses the builder pattern extensively.
+This is the core of the frontend of the visualization system and is used by the React-based API.